Presentation: Patient with ovarian cancer

 - In cases where histochemical confirmation is not possible, genomic testing of FOXL2, CTNNB1, APC and DICER1 can be requested to assist with the diagnosis of an ovarian sex cord stromal tumour.

-- Where available, testing of the tumour for somatic BRCA1/BRCA2 mutations can be requested as test M2.1.
+- Where available, testing of the tumour for somatic BRCA1/BRCA2 variants can be requested as test M2.1.
 This consists of next-generation sequencing (NGS) small variant analysis.

-- Testing of the tumour for homologous repair deficiency can be requested as test M2.5, which consists of mutational signature detection.
+- Testing of the tumour for homologous repair deficiency can be requested as test M2.5

 - NTRK fusion gene analysis of the tumour can be requested as test M2.3, which uses NGS structural variant analysis.